quxdev/qws/README.md

 # QWS - Helpful classes and wrappers for using with AWS in your project

-## Q3 - Wrapper for AWS S3 that uses boto3 - list buckets, list files, upload files etc.
+## q3 - Wrapper for AWS S3 that uses boto3 - list buckets, list files, upload files etc.

+## qses - Wrapper for AWS SES email service to send email in your project